Suryansh015/CloudGaze/README.md

 # CloudGaze

-CloudGaze is a basic weather web app that provides real-time weather updates based on user-entered locations.
-The app features a simple interface with a search bar for entering the location and displays weather information with dynamic background color changes: yellow for high temperatures and blue for low temperatures.
+CloudGaze is a basic weather web app that provides real-time weather and local time updates based on user-entered locations.
+The app features an interface with a search bar for entering the location and displays weather information with dynamic background color changes: yellow for high temperatures and blue for low temperatures.
+It has an explore more button that redirects the user to show results about the entered location.

 ## Features
 - Real-time weather updates for any location worldwide.
+- local time displayed of the specified region.
+- explore more button to be redirected to show results about the location.
+- dark mode now available.
 - Simple search bar for entering locations.
 - Dynamic background color changes based on temperature.
 - Clean and responsive design for seamless use across devices.